What is our current money?

 The takeaway from all of this should be the realization that, there are two Federal Reserve administered systems in operation and running concurrently within the U.S.:

 1) The legal tender monetary system. - Implemented by U.S. Law.

-2) The Fed and Banks' asset-backed, debt based credit system.. - Implemented by Fed Policy and Rote Hearsay.
+2) The Fed and Banks' asset-backed, debt-based private credit system.. - Implemented by the FOMC as Fed "Monetary Policy" and Rote Hearsay.

 95% of Economics is pure Bullshit